DEFRA/future-flood-forecasting-web-portal-importer/docs/Prerequisites.md

 * Microsoft Azure service bus queue named **fews-coastal-mvt-forecast-location-queue**
   * Messages are placed on this queue when the set of coastal forecast locations is updated.
 Messages are processed by the **RefreshCoastalMVTForecastLocationData** function.
 Message processing retrieves the updated data and uses it to replace the content of the **COASTAL_FORECAST_LOCATION** table.
 * Microsoft Azure service bus queue named **fews-fluvial-display-group-queue**
   * Messages are placed on this queue when the set of core forecasting engine workflows associated with fluvial forecast data is updated.
-Messages are processed by the **RefreshDisplayGroupData** function.
+Messages are processed by the **RefreshFluvialDisplayGroupData** function.
 Message processing retrieves the updated data and uses it to replace the content of the **FLUVIAL_DISPLAY_GROUP_WORKFLOW** table.
 * Microsoft Azure service bus queue named **fews-coastal-display-group-queue**
   * Messages are placed on this queue when the set of core forecasting engine workflows associated with coastal forecast data is updated.
 Messages are processed by the **RefreshCoastalDisplayGroupData** function.
 Message processing retrieves the updated data and uses it to replace the content of the **COASTAL_DISPLAY_GROUP_WORKFLOW** table.
 * Microsoft Azure service bus queue named **fews-non-display-group-queue**